 Fake news: UPSC Exam 2020 has not been cancelled

-New Delhi, Apr 17: A Marathi television channel has claimed that the examinations held by the UPSC Exam 2020 has been called off in the wake of the coronavirus outbreak.
+New Delhi, Apr 17: A Marathi television channel has claimed that the examinations held by the UPSC Exam 2020 have been called off in the wake of the coronavirus outbreak.

 This has led to panic with several candidates frantically making calls to check if this information is true.
 This is completely baseless and there is no such decision taken by the government to this effect.